Gerhard Erasmus: Career

 In June 2019, Erasmus was one of twenty-five cricketers to be named in Cricket Namibia's Elite Men's Squad ahead of the 2019–20 international season.
 In September 2019, he was named as the captain of Namibia's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He was the leading run-scorer for Namibia in the tournament, with 268 runs in nine matches.
 Following the conclusion of the final, he was named as the player of the tournament.

 In September 2021, Erasmus was named as the captain of Namibia's squad for the 2021 ICC Men's T20 World Cup, with the International Cricket Council (ICC) later naming him as the key player in Namibia's team.
 In a warm-up match against Scotland before the tournament, he broke a finger while fielding.
 However, he decided to continue playing in the tournament and captain his team in spite of the injury.

 In March 2022, in the second match of the 2022 United Arab Emirates Tri-Nation Series, Erasmus scored his first century in ODI cricket, with 121 not out.
 The following month, in the second match against Uganda, Erasmus also scored his first century in T20I cricket, with an unbeaten 100 against Uganda.

 In January 2023, Erasmus won the International Cricket Council's Associate Cricketer of the Year award.
 Erasmus scored 956 ODI runs at an average of 56.23 and took a dozen wickets in 2022, and scored a century in both ODI and T20I formats.

-Personal life

-As of 2018, Erasmus was a fourth-year law student at the University of Stellenbosch in South Africa.
-His father Francois runs a family law firm in Windhoek and is a former president of Cricket Namibia and associate director of the International Cricket Council (ICC).
+In May 2024, he was named the captain in Namibia’s squad for the 2024 ICC Men's T20 World Cup tournament.